mitchlabeetch/Intuitive_Music/native/intuitives_daw/windows/windows_portable_flash_drive.md

 # Usage
 You can use this flash drive, and optionally carry around a USB sound card and/or MIDI hardware.
-Plug in your hardware first, then the flash drive, then launch the Stargate .exe file.
-Stargate should recognize your flash drive as the Stargate home folder.
+Plug in your hardware first, then the flash drive, then launch the Intuitives .exe file.
+Intuitives should recognize your flash drive as the Intuitives home folder.